 The AMD Ryzen 3900X was launched alongside the rest of the Ryzen 3000 range in July 2019 at $499.
 The AMD Ryzen 3950X was initially scheduled for a September 2019 release, but that was pushed back to November over alleged issues with hitting its rated clock speed.
 It was eventually unveiled and released in November 2019 for $750.
 Similar to the 3900X, you can commonly find the 3950X for $750, with many retailers marking them down to around $710.

 The Ryzen 3900X was the flagship chip of this Ryzen generation (before the 3900XT, that is).
 The 3950X beats both.
 These are both extremely powerful, high-end CPUs.
 They’re arguably HEDT chips, despite their targeting of the more mainstream sector, and their specifications reflect that.
-They’ve each been found faster than Intel’s most capable HEDT CPUs too.
+They’ve each been found faster than Intel’s most capable HEDT CPUs, too.

 |CPU||Cores||Threads||L3 cache||Base clock||Boost clock (single core)||TDP|